soferdani/Angular-Weather-App/README.md

 ## Questions
 - [ ] how to make the buttons in the weather box in 2 rows and not in one
-- [ ] Say i have a costume pip that i want to use around the app - what is the best practice ?
 - [ ] How to make the "more info" button be on the right side and when i click i want it to open new window
-### Things I need from the 2 response api in the current weather
-- [ ] weather json :
-  - [ ] WeatherIcon + the pip i built
-  - [ ] WeatherText
-  - [ ] Temperature - Metric - Value
-- [ ] citiesAndKeys:
-  - [ ] city name